thu-nics/R2R/README.md

 We provide an interactive example in `interactive_chat.py`.
 The main `DynamicSimpleSGLangSelector` class follows the SGLang offline Engine API and supports the `.generate()` method for getting responses.

-You can download our pre-trained router from [this link](https://huggingface.co/nics-efc/R2R_router/tree/main).
-Pass in the local path to the R2R router to use it:
+You can download the pre-trained router from [this link](https://huggingface.co/nics-efc/R2R_router/tree/main) and place the file `default_router.pt` under `resource/` folder:

 ```bash
 python script/playground/interactive_chat.py --router_path resource/default_router.pt